tenaciousdlg/cloudflare_terraform/rulesets/README.md

 2. Populate `terraform.tfvars` with values applicable to you.

+3. Run `terraform init` to initialize Terraform in the current directory.

-3. Run a `terraform plan` to see what the configuration will do
+4. Run a `terraform plan` to see what the configuration will do

 It will setup an exclusion for Cloudflare Managed Ruleset at the zone level It will execute the Cloudflare Managed Ruleset at the zone level It will execute the OWASP Cloudflare Ruleset at the zone level with Paranoia Level 1 and Anomaly Score >60

-4. Run `terraform apply`
+5. Run `terraform apply`

-5. Make changes as needed and re-run steps 3 and 4.
+6. Make changes as needed and re-run steps 3 and 4.
 If you need to remove the configration